ddev/ddev/docs/content/users/install/ddev-installation.md

     * Installing Chocolatey package manager (optional).
     * One time initialization of mkcert.
     * Installing WSL2 and installing a distro like Ubuntu.
-    * (Optionally) Installing Docker Desktop for Windows and enabling WSL2 integration with the distro.
+    * Installing Docker Desktop for Windows and enabling WSL2 integration with the distro (optional, do this if you're using the Docker Desktop approach).
     * Installing DDEV inside your distro.

-    ### WSL2 with Docker-ce Inside Scripted Installation
+    ### WSL2 + Docker CE Inside Install Script

-    This scripted installation prepares your default WSL2 Ubuntu distro for use and has no dependency on Docker Desktop.
+    This scripted installation prepares your default WSL2 Ubuntu distro and has no dependency on Docker Desktop.

-    You can do these things manually, or you can do most of it with the provided PowerShell script.
+    The provided PowerShell script can do most of the work for you, or you can handle these things manually.
     In all cases:

     1. Install WSL2 with an Ubuntu distro.
-On a system without WSL2, just run:
+On a system without WSL2, run:
         ```powershell
         wsl --install
         ```

-        Verify that you have an Ubuntu distro set to default with `wsl -l -v`.
+        Verify that you have an Ubuntu distro set to default by running `wsl -l -v`.

-        If you already have WSL2 but don't have an Ubuntu distro, install one with `wsl --install Ubuntu`.
+        If you already have WSL2 but don't have an Ubuntu distro, install one by running `wsl --install Ubuntu`.

         If that doesn't work for you, see the [manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-manual) and linked [troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues).

-        If you prefer to use another Ubuntu distro, just install it and set it as default.
+        If you prefer to use another Ubuntu distro, install it and set it as default.
 For example, `wsl --set-default Ubuntu-22.04`.

     2. Run [this PowerShell script](https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev_wsl2_docker_inside.ps1) in an administrative PowerShell Window to complete DDEV WSL2 with Docker Desktop installation: